brandon-cheshire/bitboards-chess/README.md

 # bitboards-chess
-Requires a JDK installation on device
+Requires a JDK installation on device.
 To learn more, see Chess report.pdf

 ## to run